 *all statistics based on averages; extremes in any direction, or found in odd locations, are always allowed.

-The unique way in which they speak is considered a trait among all but the White One.
-All veldryn are able to understand any number of languages, even the ancient dragontongue, though they cannot learn to speak these.
-Instead, they communicate with a variety of noises, including a series of barks, whistles, chirps, clucks, growls, clicks and hisses.
-When speaking to one who doesn't understand, they will try to show their meaning with roughly-drawn images in the sand, or body language.
-Often a veldryn will get frustrated with trying to talk to another and simply leave, asking a different veldryn to take up the task if of any import.
+The unique way in which veldryn communicate is considered a trait among all but the White One.
+All veldryn are able to understand any language - even the ancient dragon-tongue - but they cannot learn to speak it.
+Instead, they communicate using a series of noises that include barks, whistles, chirps, clucks, growls, clicks, and hisses.
+When speaking to someone who doesn't understand such noises, they will resort to roughly-drawn images in the sand or body language to get their meaning across.
+Often, however, a veldryn will get frustrated with trying to talk to another and simply leave, asking a different veldryn to take up the task for them.

-All veldryn also have a special bond with one another, forged through the spiritual and mental plane that connects each as surely as dragon and rider.
-When one dies, all will feel the death and mourn - when one is in trouble, they may send out a call to their brethren much like that of the deathcat's.
-It is said that they share some distant genetic link to the great sabres, but this knowledge is believed to be fabricated.
-The similarity is merely coincidental.
+All veldryn also share a special bond with one another - one that's forged through the spiritual and mental plane, connecting each of them as strongly as it would a dragon and its rider.
+When one dies, all will feel their death and mourn; when one is in trouble, others may call on their brethren to aid them, much like a deathcat, the ancient enemy that drove them from the desert sands.

 Abilities Swift and agile, the veldryn’s dexterity is nearly unrivaled across multiple levels of terrain, including areas that would slow an otherwise dangerous opponent.
 They can maneuver around obstacles quickly while sprinting and are renowned for being able to outrun even the fastest of opponents.
 Aware of their surroundings, many veldryn are able to use the environment to their advantage, and can be seen using rock outcroppings, trees, cavern walls, buildings, and other such things as springboards to jump off of and race around.